dror27/dk-shack/vol1/songs/en/King Georgie.md

 \
 Well, Georgie’s quite like you, at times he is dim\
 But lately it’s been boring, being part of the scheme\
-He thrown out the rule book, got nothing to hide\
+He's thrown out the rule book, got nothing to hide\
 A unique individual, still fighting the tide\
 \
 He’s doing the folk clubs, finger in ear\